carone1/fuel_xtremio/doc/source/guide.rst

-To verify that EMC VNX plugin is properly installed, you should create a Cinder volume and attach it to a newly created VM using for example `OpenStack CLI <http://docs.openstack.org/cli-reference/content/>`_ tools.
+To verify that EMC XtremIO plugin is properly installed, you should create a Cinder volume and attach it to a newly created VM using for example `OpenStack CLI <http://docs.openstack.org/cli-reference/content/>`_ tools.